 - Throughout the duration of the loan term, despite how long it takes, both parties remain anonymous to each other.

-- CoinList offers users the pleasure of choosing from a variety of 10 different crypto assets, including BCH, ALGO, BTC, ETH, and the likes.
+- CoinList offers users the pleasure of choosing from a variety of 10 different crypto assets, including BCH, ALGO, BTC, ETH, and the like.

-- CoinList Lend can only afford a 30 days long loan term for borrowers and nothing more than that.
-It is, therefore, not a favorable loan for long term borrowers.
+- CoinList Lend can only afford a 30-day long loan term for borrowers and nothing more than that.
+It is, therefore, not a favorable loan for long-term borrowers.

-Based in Florida, TradeStation Crypto is that offshoot of the trading technology giant, TradeStation Group Inc.
+Based in Florida, TradeStation Crypto is the offshoot of the trading technology giant, TradeStation Group Inc.

 Launched in 2019, TradeStation Crypto allows investors to earn up to 4% interest on eligible crypto assets, plus you do not have to lock up their crypto assets in order to earn interest on bitcoin.
 Users only have to deposit their funds and can withdraw anytime.